-- A. Nothing in this Agreement permits or grants to any employee the right to strike or refuse to perform their assigned duties. - B. Nothing in this Agreement permits or grants the University the right to lockout employees.
+- A. Nothing in this Agreement permits or grants to any employee the right to strike or refuse to perform his or her assigned duties. - B. Nothing in this Agreement permits or grants the University the right to lockout employees.

 1.4 SAVINGS CLAUSE